 Card with contactless payment function: a card, which facilitates data transmission between the POS terminal and the card without direct physical contact (contactless data transmission).
-In the turnover data of cards with such function the total turnover of the card must be reported by the issuer, not only the contactless payment turnover.
+In the turnover data of cards with such function, the total turnover of the card must be reported by the issuer, not only the contactless payment turnover.